-On June 22, 2007, the SIFT Rules were proclaimed in force to implement the changes announced as part of the "Tax Fairness Plan" proposed by the Minister of Finance (Canada) on October 31, 2006.
 The SIFT Rules apply to SIFTs, including publicly-traded income trusts, and their unitholders, and modify the tax treatment of SIFTs and of their unitholders, as more particularly described below under the heading New Taxation Regime.
+Artis is a SIFT as defined in the SIFT Rules and, subject to the comments below regarding the REIT Exception, the SIFT Rules are applicable to Artis.